Comparison review: Comparing ultra-lightweight rainwear from the perspective of a girl who loves mountains

 This is △

-- The fabric is thin, so it feels cold when exposed to wind from the ridge.
+- The fabric is thin, so it feels cold when exposed to the wind on the ridge

-It feels lighter than the weight and is stress-free and comfortable to wear!
+It feels lighter than its weight and is comfortable to wear without any stress!

-After trying it on, I couldn't help but say, "It's light..."
-The Norrona is lighter, but the Mountain Hardware feels lighter in person.
-It's soft and light and comfortable to wear without any stress.
-Furthermore, I even wonder, "Are you wearing something now?"
+When I put it on, I couldn't help but say, "It's so light..."
+Norrona is lighter, but Mountain Hardwear feels lighter to the touch.
+It's light and fluffy, and feels comfortable to wear without any stress.
+What's more, I even wondered, "Am I even wearing anything right now?"

-Since it's "fluffy and light" to wear, isn't it waterproof?
-Non-non.
-There was no seeping in the rain test.
-Even in heavy rain, the water didn't seep in and it repelled perfectly.
+Since it's "light and fluffy" to wear, the waterproofing must be "damp-proof," right?
+No, not at all.
+In the rain test, there was no soaking.
+Even in heavy rain, the water didn't soak in and it repelled it perfectly.
 This is amazing.
-The North Face, which was number one, gently soaked and retained the water, but I never thought it would repel water with its thickness.
+The top-ranked North Face jacket soaked in water slowly and retained it, but I can't believe it can repel water despite being this thin

-Furthermore, the only one of the three items is the hooded "brimm" that pops out, preventing rain from getting into your eyes.
-I feel a passion for "I will protect you from the rain."
+Furthermore, it is the only one of the three items that has a hood with a protruding brim, which prevents rain from getting into your eyes.
+You can really feel the passion behind it, saying, "We'll protect you from the rain."

-It may be around 10 liters to be the limit.
-If you force yourself to wear it, the zipper will break, so you'll need to give up and deal with it with a rain cover or something similar.
+The limit is probably around 10 liters.
+If you try too hard, the zipper will break, so you'll probably have to give up and use a rain cover or something similar

-Ventilation and thin fabric are slightly disadvantageous for normal mountain climbing
+The ventilation and thin fabric are somewhat disadvantageous for normal mountain climbing

-Mountain Hardware was slightly flushed by North Face and Norrona in this overall rating.
-What was the cause?
-That's because it's hot and cold.
-You might hear people saying, "It's not a basin."
+Mountain Hardwear was slightly behind The North Face and Norrona in the overall rankings this time.
+What was the reason?
+It was because it was hot and cold.
+You might be thinking, "It's not a basin!"

 summary

-Even light rainwear has minimal protection functions, so I was planning to use this time to continue to move my feet straight from the safety-first rainwear world to the lightweight rainwear world.
+Even lightweight rainwear has the minimum level of protection, so I am planning to use this experience as an opportunity to move forward from the world of safety-first rainwear to the world of lightweight rainwear

 We also recommend this article about rainwear.